 Makes 15-20 cookies

 Mandelbread is similar to biscotti - a big, dry, dunkable cookie - but with a little extra oil.
 This was originally my grandma’s recipe.
 She used to make big batches of mandelbread and store them in a white plastic bucket in the fridge.
 I recommend you do the same - when the mandelbread are cold, the chocolate chips are extra crunchy…and they just taste better, I don’t know what it is.
 I always wanted to rework my grandma’s recipe and replace the white flour and white sugar, and when I started working at the inn, mandelbread seemed like the perfect thing to offer to guests along with their coffee in the morning, so I finally did it.
-This recipe is dedicated to my family, the real reason I will never ever be alone.
+I think these pair great with a cold can of seltzer.

 2 large eggs